ppretzel/rosalind/README.md

 # rosalind
-Solutions for the rosalind coding exercises on bioinformatic tasks
+Solutions for the rosalind bioinformatics coding exercises